 Hot Springs Mountain is the highest peak in San Diego with an elevation of 6,533 feet, which makes it 23 feet higher than Cuyamaca Peak.
-Hot Springs Mtn. is located in the Los Coyotes Indian Reservation, band of the Cahuilla and Cupeño Indians.
+Hot Springs Mtn. is located in the Los Coyotes Reservation, band of the Cahuilla and Cupeño Native Americans.

 The trail to this peak has been opened to the public for a few years now, largely as an incentive to help gain revenue for the tribe.
 The fee was $10/per person the day we went.
 The fee helps maintain conservation of the land and adequate living for the tribes people.
 Camping is also available here, which happens to be where the trailhead for the hike is.

 Although this would be considered a long hike to most, the incline up Hot Springs Mountain is pretty gradual as you slowly wind up the mountain.
 I always recommend going in cooler weather so you aren’t fighting heat exhaustion during your climb.

 The peak offers views of San Diego, Riverside, San Bernardino, and Imperial counties on a clear day.
 To the north, Mount San Jacinto and Mount San Gorgonio can be seen, and on a very clear day, Mount Baldy can be seen too.

 Although we did this hike in late May, 2019 had been a much cooler year thus far (thankfully) which also meant that the mountains were cooler than usual–much cooler.
 We started the hike off inside a cloud and it only got colder the higher we went.
 Personally, I love this type of weather and would pick the mysterious fog over the hot, blazing sun any day.
 Where I went wrong was with my shoes.